 - The project must be completed by the end of the semester.

-I have been trying to register for a class and the SRJC computer won’t let me do it.
-What’s the deal?
+- I have been trying to register for a class online and it won’t let me; what’s the deal?

 There are two probable reasons.
 First, the computer may think you don’t have the prerequisites to take a class.
-If you’re trying to sign up for French 2, for example, and you took French 1 in high school or at another university, the computer obviously doesn't’t know you have the necessary prerequisites.
-Similarly, if you grew up speaking Spanish in the home, you’re not going to want to start with Spanish 1.
+If you’re trying to sign up for French 2, for example, and you took French 1 in high school or at another university, the computer won't know you have the necessary prerequisites.
+Similarly, if you grew up speaking Spanish at home, you’re not going to want to start with Spanish 1.
 So if for any reason you feel you are prepared to take a language class beyond what the computer thinks you should take, simply fill out a Prerequisite Challenge form and turn it in to Admissions and Records.
-This form is available either online at http://admissions.santarosa.edu/forms or in the back of your printed schedule.
+This form is available online at http://admissions.santarosa.edu/forms.
 Once the form is turned in, you may provisionally enroll in the course and you may remain in that class pending Department Chair approval.

 The other reason the computer may be booting you out is if you have taken the class before.
-Students are usually not permitted to take a class they have already completed unless they didn't’t receive a passing grade.
-There are some exceptions, such as the 58 High Intermediate Conversation courses, which can be taken up to four times.
+With some exceptions, students are usually not permitted to take a class they have already completed unless they didn't receive a passing grade.
 You can petition to re-take a class if you feel there is a valid reason to do so.
 Admissions and Records may permit this if a substantial amount of time has passed (e.g. over three years).
-If all repeat possibilities have been exhausted, you may audit a coursed, with the instructor’s permission.
+If all repeat possibilities have been exhausted, you may audit a course, with the instructor’s permission.
 You cannot just sit in a class without being registered.

-What is the difference between the 1, 2, 3, 4 series of language classes and the 50A, B, C series?
-How do I know what I should take?
+- What is the difference between the 1, 2, 3, and 4 series of language classes and the 50A, B, and C series; how do I know what I should take?

 The 1-4 series is particularly designed to satisfy requirements for transfer to the CSU or UC systems.
-While all classes are communicative, the 50 series typically concentrates on conversation skills, while the 1-4 series systematically builds speaking, listening, writing, and reading skills, preparing for transfer and, if desired, upper level study.
+While all classes are communicative, the 50 series typically concentrates on conversation skills, while the 1-4 series systematically builds speaking, listening, writing, and reading skills, preparing for transfer and, if desired, upper-level study.
 If you want to take a language purely for interest or because you’d like to be able to use it at work, the 50 series may well be for you.
 On the other hand, if you are looking to use German, for example, to fulfill your language requirement, German 1 may be better suited to you.
 Since language learning is a gradual process improved by repetition and practice, many students take both tracks, either concurrently or alternately.
-Incidentally, you may notice special topics language classes such as French through Cuisine or Spanish for Health Occupations or Law Enforcement.

 Presently, we encourage all “heritage speakers” of Spanish to enroll in a Spanish 3 section specifically designed for heritage speakers.
 Your needs are quite different from those of a student learning Spanish as a second language and you will probably find yourself quite at home with other students comfortable speaking Spanish but with lots of grammar and spelling challenges.
 We are working on expanding course offerings for heritage Spanish speakers in the near future.

 If for whatever reason you wish to contact your instructor, there are a couple of ways to do it.
-First, see if your instructor has a direct link from this Department of Modern and Classical Languages web page.
-If not, all instructors have been asked to have a SRJC Outlook e-mail account .
+First, see if your instructor has a direct link from the World Languages "Contact" web page.
+If not, all instructors have been asked to have an SRJC Outlook e-mail account.
 The e-mail address is composed of the first letter of the first name followed by the last name and then finished off with @santarosa.edu.
-So, for example, Mai Nazif's e-mail address would be firstname.lastname@example.org.
-Or, you can dial the Department at 707-521-6951 and follow the phone tree or Patty Warne, 707-527-4469 in the language lab would be happy to assist you.
+So, for example, Mai Nazif's e-mail address would be email@example.com.
+Or, you can dial the Department at 707-527-4288 or Patty Warne at 707-527-4469 in the language lab would be happy to assist you.
 Once class has begun, your instructor will give you further information on how and when to reach them.
-Additionally, all instructors are available for face-to-face meetings during weekly office hours.
+Additionally, all instructors are available for meetings during their weekly office hours.